A few years ago we were going over all of our big bills and cutting costs where we could.

 The phones in the shop will vary by day and availability, so check it often to find the one you want.

-Ting also has a bring your own device (BYOD) program that means you can bring just about any CDMA Sprint certified or GSM phone to the service.
+Ting also has a bring your own device (BYOD) program that means you can bring just about any Tmobile or Verizon certified phone to the service.

 To see if yours will work go to this link and then click on the “Check Your Phone” link at the top.